 Festa dell’Uva – Grape Festival, Impruneta

 Every weekend in September the small hilltop town of Impruneta (15 kms. from Florence) attracts thousands of people on the occasion of the traditional “Festa dell’Uva”, or Grape Festival.
 It’s a time of fun, festivity, and community get together.
-The grand finale of the festival is on the last Sunday of September 2019, when the 4 neighbourhoods of Impruneta compete in the best float-show.
+The grand finale of the festival is on the last Sunday of September, when the 4 neighbourhoods of Impruneta compete in the best float-show.
 Grape harvest-themed floats fill the town centre. (see official site for full program)

 ⇒ Planning a trip to Tuscany in September?
 See all the Best Things to do at this time of year!